 For more information on how we’re addressing the coronavirus situation view our COVID-19 FAQs

-Experiences to drive or ride on the footplate of steam and diesel trains are amongst our most popular activities.
-The chance to spend a day at a heritage railway surrounded by locomotives is pure nostalgia and loved by all ages.
+Steam train driving and footplate rides are amongst our most popular activities.
+The chance to spend a day at a heritage railway surrounded by steam and diesel locomotives is pure nostalgia and loved by all ages.
 Book well in advance for our train driving experiences though, as demand is high!
 Train driving FAQs

 • Spend the day at the Great Central Railway, Leics • Visit the signal box, engine shed & workshops etc • Be on the footplate for a 16 or 30 mile round trip • Drive with rake of carriages on Silver Experience

 • Drive a steam train day from Tenterden in Kent • Be the driver, fireman and guard during your day • Assist with operating the gates and a 'run around' • With breakfast, lunch & all the tea you can drink

 • Drive a diesel train in Staffordshire for 12 miles • In the cab of a Class 33 restored diesel loco • A 1:1 experience with you & the expert in the cab • See 'Little Switzerland' as you drive your train

 • Drive a steam train for four, full return journeys • Driving steam trains pulling passenger carriages • Share the driving with your friends and family • Become a member of the train crew for the whole day

 • Great value railway experience for two people • East Somerset Railway in the beautiful Mendip Hills • Includes all-day rover tickets for unlimited travel • Includes a cream tea at Whistlestop Cafe for two

 Simply put, driving a train is a must-do experience that realises all those childhood train driver dreams.
 Whether it’s a steam or diesel loco, railway fans will love the chance to be the one up there in the cab operating the train.